 also serve as judges in our mine safety competitions, which

 builds their knowledge of our capabilities as well as our

 Despite our best efforts and significant improvement over the last two decades, accidents do occur and occasionally result in injuries or even fatalities.
-As of the third quarter of 2009, there were 108 days lost due to nonfatal occupational injuries.
-The industry also had one fatality in 2009.
-We deeply regret the loss of this individual as well as the impact of injury and illness on other employees and their families.
+In 2014, there were 158 days lost due to nonfatal occupational injuries.
+The industry also had two fatalities in 2014.
+We deeply regret the loss of both individuals as well as the impact of injury and illness on other employees and their families.
 We believe that any injury, illness, or fatality resulting from employment in mining is unacceptable and will continue to seek improvement to reduce or eliminate these incidents.

 and Days Lost